alibaba-damo-academy/samconvex/README.md

 #  Non-learning SAMConvex registration method

 This is the official Pytorch implementation of "SAMConvex: Fast Discrete Optimization for CT Registration using Self-supervised Anatomical Embedding and Correlation Pyramid" (MICCAI 2023).
+If you have any questions, please contact us at alisonbrielee@gmail.com.

 ## Requirements